rnd-forests/icommerce/README.md

 - `id`: table primary key in UUID format.
 - `customerId`: the customer associated with the order.
 - `orderId`: the associated order.
 - `type`: in this project we have two transaction types: `general` and `refund`.
-We probpably have more transactional types in real application.
+We probably have more transactional types in real application.
 - `status`: the transaction status including: `new`, `pending` and `success`.
 - `createdAt` and `updatedAt`: automatically generated timestamps for the record.